Security Index from Input/Output Data: Theory and Computation: Problem Formulation

 \subsection{Model-Based Security Index}

 Based on perfectly undetectable attacks, the model-based security index $ \delta(i) $ of component $ i \in \I $ is defined as follows \citep{2020TACSandberg,2021AutomaticaSandberg}: \begin{framed}

-\end{framed} Here, $ \|a\|_0 \triangleq |\cup_{k \in \Z^+} \supp{a(k)}|$ is the attack cardinality and $ a_i $ indicates the $ i $th entry of $ a $.
-The optimal solution equals the minimum number of sensors and actuators that must be compromised to carry out a perfectly undetectable attack.
+\end{framed} Here, $ \|a\|_0 \triangleq |\cup_{k \in \Z^+} \supp{a(k)}|$ is the attack cardinality and $ a_i $ denotes the $ i $th entry of $ a $.
+The optimal value equals the minimum number of actuators and unprotected sensors that must be compromised to carry out a perfectly undetectable attack.
 The first two constraints (\ref{eq:const_1}) and (\ref{eq:const_2}) ensure that the physical dynamics is consistent with the model under attack, while (\ref{eq:const_2}) and (\ref{eq:const_3}) together ensure that the attack signal is perfectly undetectable.
 The last constraint (\ref{eq:const_4}) ensures that component $ i $ is used in the attack.
 Note that this optimization problem is posed over all $ k \in \Z^+ $, but in practice, it suffices to check the normal rank condition of the transfer function from $ a $ to $ y $ for a given combination of compromised sensors and actuators.
 For the details on the computation of $ \delta(i) $, see \citep[Section III.A]{2020TACSandberg}.

 For this index, the following properties were established in \citep{2020TACSandberg,2021AutomaticaSandberg}: \begin{enumerate} \item Components with a smaller $ \delta $ are more vulnerable than those with a larger $ \delta $.
 The worst case occurs when $ \delta(i) = 1 $.
 This value implies that the attacker can attack only component $ i $ and remain perfectly undetectable without compromising other components. \item Problem (P0) is not always feasible.
 Absence of a solution implies that the attacker cannot attack a component $ i $ while remaining perfectly undetectable.
 In this case, we set $ \delta(i) = + \infty $. \item The computation of $ \delta(i) $ is NP-hard.
 Thus, there are no known polynomial-time algorithms that can be used to solve problem (P0). \end{enumerate}